GStreamer/gstreamer/markdown/frequently-asked-questions/using.md

 ## Ok, I've installed GStreamer.
 What can I do next ?

-First of all, verify that you have a working registry and that you can inspect it by typing
+First of all, verify that you have a working installation and that you can inspect plugins by typing

     $ gst-inspect-1.0 fakesrc